PART ONE - PART TWO - PART THREE - PART FOUR

 Since the Cartoon Moviestars line was officially over, The Golden Age of Looney Tunes was meant to be an all-new, definitive series for collectors.
 With the limited amount of Warner Bros. shorts in the Turner library, understandably there was going to be some overlap with what had been released by MGM/UA over the years.
 Even still, the majority of the cartoons on the set were new to the laserdisc format, while a third of the seventy cartoons were entirely new to home video altogether.

 Naturally, many of the highlights involved cartoons not usually found on MGM/UA's past Looney Tunes releases, as the laserdisc sides contained a cross-section of celebrated character shorts and often-overlooked one-shots.
 Two of the handful of black and white Warner Bros. cartoons under Turner's control were included on the "1930s Musicals" side, as were Katnip Kollege and Tex Avery's Page Miss Glory.
 The side completely devoted to Avery contained all new-to-video material such as Thugs with Dirty Mugs and Cross-Country Detours.
 The Chuck Jones side featured the director's inaugural short The Night Watchman and even an Inki cartoon!
 But perhaps the boldest addition on the entire set was found on the "Bugs Bunny by Each Director" side, which featured the rarely seen wartime cartoon Bugs Bunny Nips the Nips--not necessarily an officially "banned" short the way the "Censored 11" were, but definitely one considered a little too politically incorrect by the 1990s, so much so that it wasn't even included back on Bugs & Daffy: The Wartime Cartoons.
-Its inclusion was a clear sign of the intended scope of the series and of the determination to present the Warner Bros. cartoons as something more than just kiddie entertainment, but it was also a move that would haunt MGM/UA in the future.
+Its inclusion was a clear sign of the intended scope of the series and of the determination to present the Warner Bros. cartoons as something more than just kiddie entertainment, but it was also a move that would come back to bite MGM/UA in the "That's all, Folks!"

 George Feltenstein would later recall how his industry colleagues laughed at the mere suggestion of his plan to create a laserdisc boxed set devoted to Looney Tunes.
 But his gamble paid off, with The Golden Age of Looney Tunes eventually selling over 14,000 copies in its first year of release and becoming the twenty-fifth best-selling laserdisc of 1992, well over four times the company's own expectations.
 A follow-up set was not only all but inevitable, but it would also pave the way for similar sets centered around Tom and Jerry and Tex Avery's MGM cartoons.